tmilne5/Trust-the-Critics/README.md

 ### How to run this code
 Create a Python virtual environment with Python 3.8 installed.
-Then, install the requirement
+Then, install the necessary Python packages listed in the requirements.txt file (this can be done through pip install -r /path/to/requirements.txt).